WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

   };
   /**  The user opens the menu which lists pages. */
   OPEN_PAGES_MENU: {};
+  EXTERNAL_LINK_CLICK: {
+    /** The url of the external link */
+    url: string;
+    /**
+     * The name of the Vue component used to switch content types.
+     * @todo: We need to determine the best way of creating a string
+     * representation of a vue component, which allows us to know
+     * which ui element was clicked.
+Perhaps we could use unique data-test-ids
+     * or another unique identifier for this?
+     **/
+    component: string;
+  };
   /** Whenever the user selects a result from the search results page. */
   SELECT_SEARCH_RESULT: {
     /** If the result is a related result, provide the ID of the 'original' result */